Sign-Up Error? 1 day ago

 How much is the tuition fee?

-The class fee is Php 3,500, which covers a 30-hour course.
-This includes all materials, which will be sent to you electronically.
+The class fee is Php 3,500 for a 30-hour module.
+This already includes all module materials, which will be sent to you electronically.

-Is there an age requirement to be able to join your classes?
+Is there an age requirement to join your classes?

-We welcome students who are at least 16 years old or currently in Senior High School to join our regular extramural classes.
-For students under 16, we recommend enrolling in our Kids (ages 7-12) and Teens (ages 13-16) classes, which are usually offered during the Summer (April-May) and/or Midyear (June-July) periods.
+For learners under 17, we recommend our Kids (ages 7–12) and Teens (ages 13–16) classes, which are usually offered during the Summer (April–May) and/or Midyear (June–July) periods.